-Sinon and Mentu instinctively nodded to the man.
+They instinctively nodded to the man.
 Sinon had never heard Strymon speak so elegantly as he was now.
-The tone and enunciation and cadence were all strange to hear.
+The tone, enunciation and rhythm were all strange to hear.

 Strymon turned to Sinon and Mentu.
 “This is Lagos.”
 He turned back to the giant.
 “Is she here?”

 “Yes.
 I will go let her know you are here.
 Come in.”
 Lagos stepped aside.

-Sapho led them all to couches in the middle of this large room.
+Sappho led them all to couches in the middle of this large room.
 The walls and floor appeared to be marble and there was a tile mosaic of a woman reclining on a couch worked into one wall.
 A wide doorway at the other end of the room from where they entered led into a garden.
-They couldn’t see all of it, but there were many flowers and a couple of small, neatly trimmed cypress trees were readily visible.
+They couldn’t see all of it, but rose bushes, sunflowers, lilies and a couple of small, neatly trimmed cypress trees were readily visible.
 They could also see part of a pool with lily pads floating on the glass smooth water.

 Lagos entered carrying a large pitcher and four drinking cups.
 He set them on a low table between the linen covered reclining couches, which served as seats, and poured the well-mixed wine into the cups.
-Sapho invited them to drink as Lagos left the room.
+Sappho invited them to drink as Lagos left the room.

-Strymon responded, “You are too gracious, dear friend.”
+Strymon responded, “You are too gracious, dear Sappho.”

 Sinon and Mentu were so overwhelmed that neither could speak.
-Instead they each sat listening to the conversation between Strymon and Sapho until she turned to Mentu and asked, “Are you Nubian?”
+Instead they each sat listening to the conversation between Strymon and Sappho until she turned to Mentu and asked, “Are you Nubian?”